jmjatlanta/htlc/README.md

 `cleos push action htlc refundhtlc '["3"]' -p alice`

+To review the contract, anyone can call reviewhtlc:

+`cleos push action htlc reviewhtlc '["3"]' -p alice`

 ToDo: Have a way to browse by from, to, hash.
-Have a way to display the details of a specific contract.